 - Myrcene.
 Myrcene offers an earthy smell and is good for relieving muscle tension, insomnia, and chronic pain.

-Besides the fact that retaining as many terpenes as possible will allow for some of these benefits, there is another important reason you’ll want to keep them around in your CBD oil – terpenes can actually boost the power of CBD and other cannabinoids, if they are present.
+Besides the fact that retaining as many terpenes as possible will allow for some of these benefits, there is another important reason you’ll want to keep them around in your CBD oil products – terpenes can actually boost the power of CBD and other cannabinoids, if they are present.

 Decarboxylation Made Easy